Noise-Induced Hearing Loss and the Engineering Expert Witness

 In the United Kingdom, it is estimated that there are more than 10 million individuals (about 1 in 6) with some degree of hearing impairment or deafness.
 Over one million workers are exposed to levels of noise that put their hearing at risk, with 17 per cent suffering hearing loss, tinnitus or other hearing-related conditions as a result of exposure to excessive noise at work.

-The vast majority of the instructions that engineering expert witnesses at Finch receive on NIHL claims are for a single joint expert role agreed by all parties to the case, to produce an objective, unbiased report for the Court.
+The vast majority of our instructions are for a single joint expert role agreed by all parties to the case, to produce an objective, unbiased report for the Court.
 Claimants in these cases need to satisfy the Court, on the balance of probabilities, that they are suffering from noise-induced hearing loss, and aim to do so by bringing expert medical evidence proving sufficient noise exposure for noise-induced hearing loss; and proving that exposure with the Defendant(s) has made a (non-trivial) contribution to the total exposure.
 They are required to show negligence and aim to prove this by showing a breach of common law duty or statutory duty.

 Apart from providing estimates of the claimant’s likely daily noise exposure and lifetime noise immission levels the engineering expert (who has experience in risk management) also reviews any actions that the defendant should have taken in light of guidance and (after 1990) the regulations in place during the claimant’s employment.

 For a large proportion of the cases we are instructed on, relevant disclosure is absent or limited.
 Here, the engineering expert witness must use their skills, knowledge and experience to forensically recreate the work and working conditions, to advise the Court on the likely noise exposures, and the duties and responsibilities of employers at the relevant time.
-Finch’s experts typically have at least 20 years of experience in dealing with occupational exposure to noise and vibration, risk management, and regulatory standards.
-It is this in-depth experience and impartiality in reporting that exemplifies the assessments undertaken by Finch Consulting.
+Our Experts typically have at least 20 years of experience in dealing with occupational exposure to noise and vibration, risk management, and regulatory standards.
+It is this in-depth experience and impartiality in reporting that exemplifies the assessments undertaken by myself and my colleagues.